 (8) I have personally witnessed God (or his actions), experienced Him first hand.

 (A) God appeared before me.
 My tesimony proves god.
-Saying that you recognized somebody who no human could recognize suggests a manifistation from your own brain.
+1st, saying that you recognized somebody who no human could recognize suggests a manifistation from your own brain.
 Also, there are many thousands of alien abductees who claim first hand experience with aliens and because of this extreme claim, with only their story, it is dismissed.
 Why would god/jesus appearing to anyone hold more weight?
 Sheer numbers?
 Gods and dogma are drilled into heads through potent indoctrination.
-Believers are desperate to find him.
-Its not a stretch to believe the human brain could manifest such desired experiences.
+Further, believers are desperate to find him.
+Its not a stretch to believe the human brain could manifest such desired experiences, under sich conditions.
+And of course many such testimonies have been admitted fabrications and exaggerations.
+Yes, dishonesty and fraud is plausible too.

 (B) I’ve witnessed a miraculous event after praying.
 And you’ve prayed thousands of times with no results… even the opposite result.
 You probably pray so often that there is always a chance for a coincidence.
 You ignore all the failures and recall the close coincidences.
 However, lets say something amazing and even miraculous happened, maybe right after a prayer.
 You still saw no god doing anything.
 What DID happen is you used your brain… you willed this event to happen.
 It is far more apt to investigate some kind of advanced brain ability than a myth who played no apparent part.
 Think about it.